keyestudio/KS0807-Keyestudio-STEM-Programming-DIY-Stone-Thrower-Learning-Kit/docs/Microbit/Basic_Courses.md

 This chapter has described how to use the Micro:bit main board.

-Except for the Makecode graphical programming, if you want to write Micro:bit programs in other languages, visit <https://microbit.org/code/> to learn more, or visit <https://microbit.org/projects/> to find something you want to have a go.
+Except for the Makecode graphical programming, if you want to write Micro:bit programs in other languages, visit https://microbit.org/code/ to learn more, or visit [Make it: code it | micro:bit (microbit.org)](https://microbit.org/projects/make-it-code-it/) to find something you want to have a go.

 ### 3.2 Makecode

 Google Chrome online version: <https://makecode.microbit.org/>

-Or open the Windows 10 App makecode.

 ![img](./media/m24.png)